 Green the Eastside

-This spring and summer, we’re working to make the Eastside greener, healthier, and more resilient!
+This spring and summer, we’re working to make the Eastside greener, cooler, and more flood resilient!
 With the Green the Eastside initiative, we will be adding more plants to the neighborhood.
-We want to hear from community members about what kinds of plants are most important for the community, and where they should go.
+We want to hear from community members about what kinds of plants are most needed in the neighborhood and where they should go.
 Possible types of plants include:

 Flood plants, such as rain gardens, that retain and absorb water to reduce flooding, stormwater runoff, and the spread of pollutants.